artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 skilled eyes can review the risky thing.

-This class of work might include changes to authorization flows, page redesigns or infrastructural upgrades (i.e. a NodeJS upgrade).
+This class of work might include changes to authorization flows, page redesigns or infrastructural upgrades (e.g. a NodeJS upgrade).

 For example, to feel safe deploying [a major version upgrade of Artsy's design system in Force][styled-systems-upgrade-pr] the most pragmatic way forward was